PythWare/Dynasty-Warriors-2-Visual-Guider/README.md

 # Dynasty Warriors 2 Visual Guider Info

 Dynasty Warriors 2 Visual Guider is a High End GUI Standalone Stage Data modding tool that simplifies modding Stage Data by providing a visual experience for modding.
 It comes with full modding support of all stages in DW2, the coordinate guider system is built into it and redesigned, a high end mod manager (explained in Features of Visual Guider For Stage Modding), Genetic Algorithm support which i'll cover in Genetic Algorithm Info, Auto pnach generation (review Generate Pnach Section), and many more features.
+Check Upcoming Features Section for planned features.

 # Requirements To Use Visual Guider